thingsboard/thingsboard-client-sdk/README.md

 // Initalize the Mqtt client instance Arduino_MQTT_Client mqttClient(espClient);

+// Initialize used apis with Shared_Attribute_Update API with 1 maximum Shared_Attribute_Update subscription at once
+// Shared_Attribute_Update shared_attr;

+// Initialize used apis with Shared_Attribute_Update API with 2 maximum Shared_Attribute_Update subscription at once Shared_Attribute_Update<2U> shared_attr;
+std::array<API_Implementation*, 1U> apis = {
+    &shared_attr
+};

-// The SDK setup with 64 bytes for JSON payload, 8 fields for JSON object and 2 maximum subscriptions of every possible type
+// The SDK setup with 64 bytes for JSON payload and 8 fields for JSON object
-// ThingsBoard tb(mqttClient);
+// ThingsBoard tb(mqttClientapis.begin(), apis.end());

-// The SDK setup with 128 bytes for JSON payload, 32 fields for JSON object and 8 maximum subscriptions of every possible type
+// The SDK setup with 128 bytes for JSON payload and 32 fields for JSON object ThingsBoardSized<32> tb(mqttClient, apis.begin(), apis.end(), 128);
-ThingsBoardSized<32, 8> tb(mqttClient, 128);
 ```

 Alternatively, to remove the need for the `MaxSubscribtions` template argument in the constructor template list, see the [Dynamic ThingsBoard section](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#dynamic-thingsboard-usage) section.
 This will replace the internal implementation with a growing vector instead, meaning all the subscribed callback data will reside on the heap instead.

 ### Too many attributes

 The possible attribute values that are passed to the `Shared_Attribute_Callback` or `Attribute_Request_Callback`, use arrays which reside on the stack those require the `MaxAttributes` template argument to be passed in the constructor template list.
-The default value is 5, if we attempt to subscribe or request more attributes than that, the `"Serial Monitor"` window will get a respective log showing a crash:
+The default value is 1, if we attempt to subscribe or request more attributes than that, the `"Serial Monitor"` window will get a respective log showing a crash:

 ```
 Assertion `m_size < Capacity' failed.
 ```

-Important is that the minimum size used has to be 5 if the OTA update is used, this is the case, because internally the OTA update process requests or subscribes to updates of 5 attributes.
-If the amount is decreased below those 5 then the OTA update process can not be started correctly and will not work anymore.

-Additionally, the size passed in the template list of the `Shared_Attribute_Callback` or `Attribute_Request_Callback` class, should be the same as the `ThingsBoardSized` class template list.
-If it isn't, it will not be possible to call the internal methods.

 Therefore, the only thing that needs to be done is to increase the size accordingly.